snipsco/snips-skill-respeaker/README.md

 #### By using `sam`:

+> Beware that `sam` only supports Raspberry Pi platform.
+For other platforms, please refer to manual installation guide.

 ```bash
 sam install actions -g https://github.com/snipsco/snips-skill-respeaker.git
 ```

 #### Manually:

+> If there is no `snips-skill-server` installed yet, please run the following command:
+>
+> `sudo apt-get install snips-skill-server`

 Firstly, add your current user to the `snips-skills-admin` group: